Healthdirect Free Australian health advice you can count on.

 beginning of content

 Gastritis has several causes, including infection.
-Treatment will depend on the cause.
+Your treatment will depend on the cause.

-• treat an infection with Helicobacter pylori, or H. pylori, which is a common cause of gastritis
+• treat an infection with Helicobacter pylori (also called H. pylori), which is one cause of gastritis

 H2 blockers

-H2 blockers are medicines that reduce the amount of acid in the stomach.
-They include cimetidine, nizatidine and famotidine.
+H2 blockers are medicines that reduce the amount of acid in your stomach.
+They include:

 Another H2 blocker called ranitidine has been suspended by the Therapeutic Goods Administration (TGA).